Buono!

 Buono! was a subgroup of the Japanese girl groups Berryz Kobo and Cute, formed in 2007 by Up-Front Promotion and associated with Hello!
 Project.
 The members consisted of Momoko Tsugunaga and Miyabi Natsuyaki from Berryz Kobo, and Airi Suzuki from Cute.
 Their vocals were backed by the band Dolce, which formerly went under name Busters! in 2008.

-Buono! was initially formed as an idol project group to perform theme songs for the Shugo Chara! anime series, which ran from 2007 to 2010.
-After the show's end, they moved labels from Pony Canyon to Zetima and starred in the horror film Ring of Curse.
-Between 2012 and 2016 Buono! became less active and only performed as guest at various Hello! project events.
-Their radio show "Trattoria Buono!" was still on air until February 2015.
-They returned in 2016 before finally disbanding in 2017.
+Buono! was initially formed as a promotional group to perform theme songs for the Shugo Chara! anime series, which ran from 2007 to 2010.
+They continued as a group after the show's end, moving labels from Pony Canyon to Zetima and starring in the horror film Ring of Curse.
+The group disbanded in 2017.

 History

 2007–2010: Formation

 Buono! was officially announced as a new girl group at the Nakayoshi Festival 2007 on July 21, 2007.
 The group was formed to sing both the opening ("Kokoro no Tamago") and ending ("Honto no Jibun") themes for the anime adaptation of the Shugo Chara! manga.
 The members consisted of Momoko Tsugunaga and Miyabi Natsuyaki from Berryz Kobo; and Airi Suzuki from Cute, who have worked together as labelmates in Hello!
 Project since joining the label in 2002 as Hello!
 Project Kids.
 Throughout their career, Buono! continued to record theme songs for Shugo Chara! and their works were featured in the anime's soundtrack.

 Buono! also partnered up with pizza chain, Pizza-La, and starred in their commercials.
 They also had a weekly radio show endorsed by Pizza-La called Pizza-La presents Cafe Buono!

 Buono! was to perform at the Japan Expo in Stockholm, Sweden, on May 24, 2009, but the convention was cancelled a month earlier on April 21, 2009, due to "the financial change in world economy, severe competition from other festivals/concerts as well as poor ticket sales."